 Friends of Shoreham Beach: What we do –

-Beach Cleans : Regular excursions to collect and collate litter, flotsam and jetsam on the beach both as Friends and in support of the Marine Conservation Society
+Beach Cleans : Regular excursions for groups, families and anyone with an interest in keeping Britains beaches clean.Groups collect and collate litter, flotsam and jetsam on the beach both as Friends and in support of the Marine Conservation Society Big British Beach Clean and Survey

-Rock Pooling Event.
-Every August when tides are right adults and children explore the pools below Shoreham fort for local and rare species of marine life
+Rock Pooling Events.
+During August when tides are low, FoSB provides guided explorations of the pools below Shoreham Fort for local and rare species of marine life which can be viewed and identified

-Presence at local events eg stalls at events such as World Oceans Day to tell people about the LNR and educate re the dangers of litter and balloon releases.
+Presence at local events such as World Oceans Day to introduce people to the LNR and to provide education re the dangers of of different litter groups to the flora and fauna of the beach.

-Local Pressure Groups We initiated a petition for the boardwalk that runs now between Shingle Road and Ferry Road.
-The Adur-Worthing Council now plans to extend it to The Burrells.
-(See SEA page)
+Local Pressure Groups FoSB initiated a petition for the boardwalk that runs now between Shingle Road and Ferry Road.
+The Adur-Worthing Council have now extended the boardwalk to The Burrells, with an intention in the near future to extend further to Shoreham Fort in the east and Beach Green in the west.

 For further information on joining us, please click on the link above.